^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• atherosclerosis in the cerebral artery, VBN and post-traumatic encephalopathy (part of the combined treatment);
+• atherosclerosis in the area of the cerebral arteries, VBI and post-traumatic encephalopathy (part of combination treatment);

-• syndromes in which marked tinnitus, progressive hearing loss and vertigo (including those disorders or vestibular labyrinth nature edema in the inner ear, and in addition, vestibular neuronitis, internal otitis shape and having benign positional vertigo type).
+• syndromes characterized by tinnitus, progressive hearing loss and dizziness (including vestibular or labyrinthine disorders, hydrocele in the inner ear, as well as vestibular neuronitis, internal otitis and benign positional vertigo).

 Release form